AdobeDocs/app-builder/guides/ci_cd_for_firefly_apps.md

 # CI/CD for Firefly Applications
-Continuous integraion and continuous delivery (CI/CD) is a crucial component for the success of any development team -- a team working on Firefly Applications is no difference.
+Continuous integration and continuous delivery (CI/CD) is a crucial component for the success of any development team -- a team working on Firefly Applications is no difference.

 Allowing the development team to focus on requirements, code quality, and security with deployment automated, CI/CD is one of the best practice to implement and for us to support.